Now that the third and final season of Derry Girls has come to an end, we’re taking a look back to rank the show’s very best episodes.

 Halloween (S3 E6): The biggest night of the year in Derry is the Derry Halloween festival.
 Internationally renowned artist Fat Boy Slim is performing, and the gang are desperate to attend.

-FAQs about the best Derry Girls episodes
+Your questions answered about the best Derry Girls episodes

 How many episodes of Derry Girls are there?